madebygps/7-day-youtube-starterkit/start-here/README.md

 ### Camera and camera mic

 You'll use these for your non demo footage.
-Intros and conclusions and such.
+Intros/conclusions and such.

 Chances are you already have a usb webcam.
 Most are decent and can record in HD.
-This is good enough for your first videos.
+This is good enough for your first few videos.
 Again, the goal here is to build momentum, I find that new gear is fun but usually kills momentum because I have to spend time learning it.
-I think my first 15 videos were recorded with a Logitech c920.
+I think my first 15 videos were recorded with a Logitech c920 webcam.

 If you're using a webcam, you'll use your USB or XLR mic to record audio.

 If you don't have a webcam, you probably have a phone with a decent camera.
 You can use that.

 If you are using an external camera, you'll need a microphone for it because the mics on cameras are TERRIBLE.